 Those who drive up the gravel road to the Kenyon Farm are usually greeted by flocks of chickens, whose wandering and pecking stops only at the honk of a car horn, when all of the 60 or so heads raise and turn in unison toward the sound.
 Ducks waddle by, quacking noisily, and two goats stick their heads through the nearby fence, trying to get a closer look at visitors.
 The property buzzes with human activity, too, usually from the students who live in the farmhouse on the property.

-The Kenyon Farm is a 10-acre student-run operation just east of campus, integrated into the workings of the College food system.
+The Kenyon Farm is a 10-acre student-run center just east of campus, integrated into the workings of the College food system.
 Eggs laid by the chickens are used for breakfasts by the Kenyon Inn.
 Vegetables and herbs grown on the land go into meals at Peirce.
 Sunflowers, once they bloom, will adorn tables of catered events.

 The College purchased the farm in 2012 because it fit in with Kenyon’s commitment to sustainability, and agriculture resonated with some students as a possible career choice.
 “I’ve wanted to be a farmer since I was 4 years old,” said Aaron Naves ’16 of New York City who moved into the house on the property his sophomore year.
 Living on the farm means he’s able to work on his liberal arts degree – with a double major in classics and English – and gain experience as farmer.